saikatroy038/auth-service/README.md

 # auth-service
 Authentication and authorisation service.\
 User credentails are hashed with random salt and pepper before storing in database.\
-Login validates credentals and provide jwt for authorisation.
-Access token and refresh token are provided on login.
-Access token is short lived while refresh token have longer life.
+Access token and refresh token are provided on successfull login.
+Access token has short life while refresh token has longer life.
 On access token expiry new tokens can be regenereted using refresh token.